pierre-fromager/nymfonya/README.md

 This is frustrating :rage: !
 We can do better, don't we ?

-## :ocean: Goals
+## :ocean: Best practices

-* Minimize number of files and filesize at boot time.
-* Minimize the memory usage at boot.
 * Instanciate objects once.
-* Inject objects everywhere by service container.
+* Inject container everywhere.
 * Type hinting usage when we can (better with php => 7.3).
 * Avoid slow processes as Reflection when we can.
 * Prohibit functional annotations.
-* Keep config as associative arrays.
-* Runnable Kernel in server and cli mode.
-* Isolate configs by Env.
 * Log everything (Monolog) by env even errors.
 * Responds minimal error structure with error code and message even no error.
 * No magic methods.
 * No globals nor define.
 * Avoid static.
-* Declare class constant in Interface.
+* Declare class constant in Interfaces.

 ## :horse: Arch

 * :sunglasses: rest App.
-* :tropical_fish: Extra packages as feature only (unsupported).
+* :tropical_fish: Extra packages as features (unsupported).
-* :beer: I would say Mvc.
+* :beer: I would say Mvc but I love to forget about controllers and use Closure instead.
 * :cyclone: Configs in config/$env.
 * :shell: Run with php >= 7.0.